duncanhunter/d1-create-trigger-issue/readme.md

 ### Without SQLite full test search (fts)

-Run the same steps as above but with test-without-fts files (note the different file names) which will show the same failure on the CREATE TRIGGER command in the above steps with fts.
+Run the same steps as above but with test-without-fts files (note the different file and db names) which will show the same failure on the CREATE TRIGGER command in the above steps with fts.
 Same success when CREATE TRIGGER is commented out.